COVID-19 Vaccination at Caltech

 No matter where you are vaccinated, please retain your vaccine record and document your vaccination status via the Caltech COVID-19 Reporting Application.

 Vaccination and surveillance testing

-Any member of the campus community who reports to campus, even on an occasional or one-day-a-week basis, but who has not submitted proof of vaccination must continue to participate in surveillance testing.
+Any member of the campus community who reports to campus or the Institute's off-site facilities, but remains unvaccinated with an exemption approved by Human Resources or Student Wellness Services, must continue to participate in surveillance testing.

 Submitting vaccination documentation to Caltech

-The Institute's web-based COVID-19 Vaccination Documentation application enables staff, faculty, postdoctoral scholars, and affiliates who have been vaccinated to submit proof of vaccination.
+The Institute's web-based COVID-19 Vaccination Documentation application enables staff, faculty, postdoctoral scholars, and affiliates who have been fully vaccinated to submit proof of vaccination.
 The tool is accessible to anyone with access.caltech credentials.
 Undergraduate and graduate students can submit their proof of vaccination through the Student Wellness Services Student Health Portal.
 Both options provide a secure and confidential portal for uploading vaccination card photos or other documents that demonstrate COVID-19 immunization.
 Accepted file types are JPEG, JPG, PDF, and PNG.
 Maximum file size is 10 MB.
 If you have trouble uploading, check the extension on your file as well as the size.